 And even though you might get demotivated to play with them, you must spend time with your puppy while teaching them bite inhibition.
 You could use chewing toys or repellents if the nipping is bothering you but keep on training them consistently so they can grow up into a loving and friendly adult dog.

 When Should You Be Concerned About Biting?

-Biting is something that can concern most dog owners quite often, especially if they have small children in their home.
+Biting is often a concern of dog owners, especially if they have small children in their home.
 Puppies tend to have very sharp teeth that can easily puncture the skin if they bite too hard.

-Despite that, there are some situations where the biting behavior can get out of hand or be considered dangerous for you and your family members.
-Here are a few signs that indicate when the biting behavior is abnormal and dangerous:
+There are some situations where the biting behavior can get out of hand or be considered dangerous for you and your family members.
+Here are a few signs that indicate when the biting is abnormal and dangerous:

 - Aggressive facial expressions: When your puppy is biting out of habit or natural tendency, their face remains calm.
-But if you notice that their muzzle is wrinkled up, their eyebrows have frowned, and their body is all tensed up, chances are that they’re irritated and not biting out of friendliness.
+But if you notice that their muzzle is wrinkled up, their eyebrows have frowned, and their body is all tensed up, they could be irritated and not biting out of friendliness.

 If you see the above-mentioned signs in your dog, chances are that they’re not biting you out of playfulness.
 Some puppies can have anger issues or just have an aggressive temperament, but that doesn’t mean it should be ignored.

 Because aggressiveness can be dangerous to the owners, you should probably contact a professional and certified dog trainer.
 These trainers can help your puppy with anger management and teach them to be calmer.